European hare: Status

-The European hare has a wide range across Europe and western Asia and has been introduced to a number of other countries around the globe, often as a game species.
-In general it is considered moderately abundant in its native range, but declines in populations have been noted in many areas since the 1960s.
-These have been associated with the intensification of agricultural practices.
-The hare is an adaptable species and can move into new habitats, but it thrives best when there is an availability of a wide variety of weeds and other herbs to supplement its main diet of grasses.
-The hare is considered a pest in some areas; it is more likely to damage crops and young trees in winter when there are not enough alternative foodstuffs available.

 The International Union for Conservation of Nature has evaluated the European hare's conservation status as being of least concern.
-However, at low population densities, hares are vulnerable to local extinctions as the available gene pool declines, making inbreeding more likely.
-This is the case in northern Spain and in Greece, where the restocking by hares brought from outside the region has been identified as a threat to regional gene pools.
-To counteract this, a captive breeding program has been implemented in Spain, and the relocation of some individuals from one location to another has increased genetic variety.
+However, declines in populations in populations of the species have been noted in many areas since the 1960s.
+These have been associated with the intensification of agricultural practices, climate change and an increase in predators.
+Agriculture has created less diverse habitats which the hare prefers.
+The species has benefited from the establishment of green zones with a more diverse food sources.
+In France, Spain, and in Greece, the restocking by hares brought from outside the region has been identified as a threat to regional gene pools.
+To counteract this, Spain started a captive breeding program, and the relocation of some individuals from one location to another has increased genetic variety.
 The Bern Convention lists the hare under Appendix III as a protected species.
 Several countries, including Norway, Germany, Austria and Switzerland, have placed the species on their Red Lists as "near threatened" or "threatened".